Postgraduate Course: Space, Place and Time: the archaeology of built environments (PGHC11412)

-- Demonstrate in coursework and practical examination as required a detailed and critical command of the body of knowledge concerning theory and methodology of Buildings Archaeology and its application, particularly in academia, but also in commercial practice
+- Demonstrate a detailed and critical command of the body of knowledge concerning theory and methodology of Buildings Archaeology and its application, particularly in academia, but also in commercial practice

-- Demonstrate in coursework and practical examination as required an ability to analyse and reflect critically upon relevant scholarship concerning buildings archaeology; its primary source materials such as the archaeological remains of built structures and historical or cartographic documents; and conceptual discussions about architectural and archaeological theory based onkey case studies
+- Analyse and reflect critically upon relevant scholarship concerning buildings archaeology; its primary source materials such as the archaeological remains of built structures and historical or cartographic documents; and conceptual discussions about architectural and archaeological theory based on key case studies

-- Demonstrate in coursework and practical examination as required an ability to understand and apply specialised research or professional skills, techniques and practices considered in the course including to autonomously produce a primary archaeological record of buildings, and to autonomously produce a primary archaeological record of buildings, and to understand, evaluate and utilise this primary evidence
+- Understand and apply specialised research or professional skills, techniques and practices considered in the course including primary archaeological records of buildings, and to understand, evaluate and utilise this primary evidence.

-- Demonstrate the ability to develop and sustain original scholarly arguments in oral, written and drawn form in seminar discussion and presentations by independently formulating appropriate questions and utilising relevant evidence considered in the course
+- Develop and sustain original scholarly arguments in oral, written and drawn form by independently formulating appropriate questions and utilising relevant evidence considered in the course

-- Demonstrate in seminar discussion, presentations, coursework and practical examination as required originality and independence of mind, creativity and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; work and lead in a team; and a considerable degree of autonomy.
+- Demonstrate originality and independence of mind, creativity and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; work and lead in a team; and a considerable degree of autonomy.

 1. Adam J-P 1999 Roman Building: Materials and Techniques, London and New York.